About Dan K Reports

 Research Contributions

-Consumption Baseline Analysis Through analysis of government-reported dispensary sales and registered user populations, I've established that actual cannabis consumption averages ~1.0 grams per day (flower-equivalent), not the 1.5-2.0 g/day assumptions used by most industry analysts.
+Consumption Baseline Analysis Through analysis of government-reported dispensary sales and registered user populations, I've established that actual cannabis consumption averages ~1.0 grams per day (flower-equivalent), not the 1.5g/day assumptions used by most industry analysts.

 This finding fundamentally changes Total Addressable Market (TAM) calculations and explains why demand forecasts consistently overestimate market size by 30-50%.

-Validated across Florida medical program data (929K patients, 447M grams annually), Oregon, Colorado, Michigan, Illinois, Washington, and Nevada markets.
+Validated across Florida medical program data (929K patients, 447M grams annually), Oregon, Colorado, Michigan, Illinois, Washington, and Quebec markets.

-Consumer-Driven Black Market Displacement Theory (CBDT) The ΔU framework quantifies legal market adoption based on five regulatory variables: pricing differential, supply density, product selection, regulatory friction, and enforcement intensity.
+(Black Market Death Equation - BMDE) The ΔU framework quantifies legal market adoption based on five regulatory variables: pricing differential, supply density, product selection, transaction convenience, and enforcement intensity.

 ΔU = 4(-g) + D + 1.2S + F + 0.6E